 Carbon monoxide (CO) is the most common type of fatal air poisoning in many countries.
 Carbon monoxide is colorless, odorless, and tasteless, but highly toxic. (wikipedia.org)

-Stove maintenance is a big part of my daily work.
+Stove maintenance is a big part of our work.
 A good sweep is always looking for defects in your stove, holes that can allow harmful gases escape.
 A stove with poor fitting door rope can over fire: the rope seal creates an air tight seal allowing you to control the rate at which the fuel is burnt with the air controls.
-I stock a large selection of stove glass, heat paint, door rope and vermiculite stove bricks for various stoves.
-If it is not in stock I can usually get it within a couple of days.
+We stock a large selection of stove spares, glass, heat paint, door rope and vermiculite bricks for various stoves.
+If it is not in stock we can usually get it within a couple of days.
 Keeping stoves burning safely is important for the welfare of your house and your family.

-I am always happy to give advice, many issues with stoves and open fires are easily rectified with a little knowledge.
-Problems can include: Poor performing flues, Stoves that burn too hot, Downdraft issues, Syphoning, Soot falls and Smelly stoves.
-I can even give you tips as to how to light a fire.
+We are always happy to give advice, many issues with stoves and open fires are easily rectified with a little knowledge.
+Problems can include: poor performing flues, stoves that burn too hot, down-draft issues, syphoning, soot falls and smelly stoves.
+We can even give you tips on how to light a fire.
 Just call - if we can help we will.
 Check out https://burnright.co.uk for more info on how to burn wood efficiently.